 Judge Mary Marlowe Sommer sided with prosecutors in rejecting a motion to dismiss the case.

 Defense attorneys had argued that the gun in the fatal shooting was heavily damaged during FBI forensic testing before it could be examined for possible modifications or problems that might exonerate the actor-producer.
-The ruling removes one of the last hurdles before prosecutors can bring the case to trail.
+The ruling removes one of the last hurdles before prosecutors can bring the case to trial.

 During a rehearsal on the set of the Western film “Rust” in 2021, Baldwin pointed a gun at cinematographer Halyna Hutchins when the revolver went off, killing her and injuring director Joel Souza.
 Baldwin has maintained that he pulled back the gun’s hammer but not the trigger and has pleaded not guilty.